bernease/sql-ecology/01-sql-basic-queries.md

 > ## Challenge
 >
-> Write a query that returns The year, month, day, species_id and weight in mg
+> Write a query that returns the year, month, day, species_id and weight in mg

 ## Filtering